 Imposing doorways have a single or double rebated arch, or a moulded wooden doorcase, solid panelled door and lots of variations in detail.
 Under-eaves decoration is similarly varied although exposed rafter feet are rare.
 Tall recessed windows are of vertical proportions with sash openings and distinctive arrangements of glazing bars.
-There is a flat relieving arch above and a stone sill below.
+There is a flat relieving arch above and a stone sill below; frames are set back slightly from the front wall, exposing brick 'reveals' which add a sense of depth to the façade.